battery-data-commons/mrs-sp22-tutorial/analyzing_and_manipulating_data_with_the_pydata_stack/readme.md

-## Session 2: Analyzing and Manipulating Data with The PyData Stack
+## Analyzing and Manipulating Data with The PyData Stack

 Hello,